-The process of shopping for high-quality CBD oil can be daunting.
+The process of shopping for high-quality, full spectrum CBD oil can be daunting.
 It’s not uncommon for a first-time buyer to end up ordering CBD oil from a company that produces inferior products.
 So how can you be assured that you’re getting what you need when you purchase CBD oil?
 When it comes to shopping for high-quality, effective CBD oil, a little knowledge can go a long way.

 Of course, all companies say they make great products, but that’s truly not the case — especially when it comes to CBD oil.
 One reason for this is that there are no rules as to what a company can call CBD oil.
 They can add a few drops of CBD to a bucket of corn oil and call it CBD oil.
 Or they could be selling CBD oil made from hemp that’s deficient in cannabinoids and beneficial terpenes.